 Credit for this delightful pumpkin cheesecake recipe belongs to Reagan Cawley.
-Reagan and her parents are regular chefs at our Eggfest here in New Holland and they teach our annual turkey fest.
-Their dedication to cooking and attention to detail is always outstanding.
+Reagan and her parents have taught workshops at our annual turkey fest, and their dedication to cooking and attention to detail is always outstanding.

 Since a very young age, Reagan has been making great impressions on her family and guests with her baking skills, such as baking a perfect soufflé at age 10 for her mom’s birthday party!
-Reagan served this pumpkin cheesecake at our turkey class this year, and we loved it so much we decided to share it here on the blog.
+Reagan surprised our 2020 turkey fest attendees with this pumpkin cheesecake, and we loved it so much we decided to share it here on the blog.

 Instead of cooking this cheesecake in the oven as it’s usually done, I cooked it in my Big Green Egg to give it a wood-fired flavor.
 The crust picked up a subtle smoke flavor that elevates this amazing cheesecake to a remarkable level.
 If you haven’t tried smoking a dessert yet, you are missing out on a delicious treat!